vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 - Given a recurring transfer using the eligible entities metric and the below combination of fields, rewards should be uniformly distributed amongst all entities in the eligible keys list meeting the trading requirement activity requirement.
   - a dispatch asset specified
-  - a set of markets specified
+  - no set of markets specified
   - no staking requirement specified
   - a position requirement specified
   - an eligible keys list specified